 Don signed this book for us.
 There are several pages dedicated to him and his workshop in Ingram, Texas.

 It is quite amazing to read about someone you know personally in a “coffee table book”, nevermind the fact that Don made boots both for Gene Autry and for me!!

-The following pictures are details, I took of images by David R. Stoecklein, as published in ‘The Cowboy Boot’ by STOECKLEIN PUBLISHING.
+The following two pictures are details, I took of images by David R. Stoecklein, as published in ‘The Cowboy Boot’ by STOECKLEIN Publishing.